-Through a centralised digital Health and Safety reporting system, which allows employees to report on Health and Safety from any location, we have established an internal network of more than 100 colleagues around the globe.
-They support the review and classification of Health and Safety incidents, implement corrective or preventative actions, and communicate local or globally identified Health and Safety patterns.
-We will continue to expand this network in 2022.
+Through a centralised digital health and safety reporting system, which allows employees to report on health and safety from any location, we have established an internal network of more than 100 colleagues around the globe.
+They support the review and classification of health and safety incidents, implement corrective or preventative actions, and communicate local or globally identified health and safety patterns.

-Informed by the annual Health and Safety maturity assessment survey results, we defined the following ambitions:
+Informed by the annual Health and Safety maturity assessment survey results, we have defined the following ambitions:

-Conduct global Health and Safety campaign to refresh employee’s knowledge about mandatory training, as well as continue with regular Health and Safety communications on various digital channels.
+- Conduct global Health and Safety campaigns and spotlights to refresh employees’ Health and Safety awareness, as well as continue with regular Health and Safety communications on various digital channels.

-- Further use and leverage our leading and lagging Health and Safety indicators to advance our How We Act system, inspiring employees to be part of the continuous improvement process.
+- Further use and leverage our leading and lagging health and safety indicators to advance our How We Act system, inspiring employees to be part of the continual improvement process.